Bayesian inference in phylogeny: MrBayes software

 MrBayes is a free software tool that performs Bayesian inference of phylogeny.
 It was originally written by John P. Huelsenbeck and Frederik Ronquist in 2001.
 As Bayesian methods increased in popularity, MrBayes became one of the software of choice for many molecular phylogeneticists.
 It is offered for Macintosh, Windows, and UNIX operating systems and it has a command-line interface.
 The program uses the standard MCMC algorithm as well as the Metropolis coupled MCMC variant.
 MrBayes reads aligned matrices of sequences (DNA or amino acids) in the standard NEXUS format.

 MrBayes uses MCMC to approximate the posterior probabilities of trees.
 The user can change assumptions of the substitution model, priors and the details of the MC³ analysis.
 It also allows the user to remove and add taxa and characters to the analysis.
-The program uses the most standard model of DNA substitution, the 4x4 also called JC69, which assumes that changes across nucleotides occur with equal probability.
+The program includes, among several nucleotide models, the most standard model of DNA substitution, the 4x4 also called JC69, which assumes that changes across nucleotides occur with equal probability.
 It also implements a number of 20x20 models of amino acid substitution, and codon models of DNA substitution.
 It offers different methods for relaxing the assumption of equal substitutions rates across nucleotide sites.
 MrBayes is also able to infer ancestral states accommodating uncertainty to the phylogenetic tree and model parameters.

 MrBayes 3 was a completely reorganized and restructured version of the original MrBayes.
 The main novelty was the ability of the software to accommodate heterogeneity of data sets.
 This new framework allows the user to mix models and take advantages of the efficiency of Bayesian MCMC analysis when dealing with different type of data (e.g. protein, nucleotide, and morphological).
 It uses the Metropolis-Coupling MCMC by default.

-MrBayes 3.2 was released in 2012 The new version allows the users to run multiple analyses in parallel.
+MrBayes 3.2 was released in 2012.
+This version allows the users to run multiple analyses in parallel.
 It also provides faster likelihood calculations and allow these calculations to be delegated to graphics processing unites (GPUs).
 Version 3.2 provides wider outputs options compatible with FigTree and other tree viewers.